antonioaramini/lm_ReceiptsPrinter/README.md

 ## My considerations

+First, it comes very natural to define classes for the goods.
+A generic and abstract Item class from which all the "real" products inherit allows to group shared attributes and to easily apply polymorphism.
+Classes inheriting from Item:
+- Book
+- Food
+- MedicalProduct
+- UncategorizedItem

 It must be said that in a real scenario it doesn't make sense to receive only the name of the item as an input as that can create issues (e.g. how do we distinguish two items with the same name?).
 In a real scenario we should receive either the barcode or the ID of the item to uniquely identify it (and its